 All medication must have the child’s name on it and be brought to preschool in its original container.

 We are not permitted to administer any medication in quantities other than the dosage stated, or medication which has been prescribed for a person other than the child.

 Medication must be handed to a member of staff and never left in children’s school bags.

 Children must not attend preschool for 24 hours after being prescribed antibiotics.

 Children on long term medication

 If a child is on any long term medication for conditions such as asthma they are required to complete a ‘long term medication form’ as well as supplying an ‘Action Plan’ from the child’s doctor.

-If children become unwell at Preschool
+If children become unwell at preschool

 We have a specific permission form regarding administration of ‘Panadol’ to children.

-The department of Education and Communities requires that all children must be immunised before they can commence Preschool.
-All parents must provide an ‘Immunisation History Statement’ from the Australian Immunisation Register which can be obtained from Medicare.
+The department of Education and Communities requires that all children must be immunised before they can commence preschool.
+All children must have an up to date ‘Immunisation History Statement’ from the Australian Immunisation Register which can be obtained from Medicare.